Mr-Anyone/vcc-compiler-collection/README.md

 end
 ```

-2. The type of AssignmentStatement of left and right hand side must be same
+2. The type of AssignmentStatement of left and right hand side must be the same.

 3. It is ill form for RefExpression to be on the left hande side of assignment statement.